vuolter/pySSD/README.md

 pySSD
 =====

-A tiny, but effective, Solid-State Drive checker for Python.
+Tiny little Solid-State Drive checker for Python.

-Working on Windows, macOS and linux.
+Working on Windows, macOS and Linux.

 Table of contents